 Jared Mezzocchi received his MFA in Performance and Interactive Media Arts at Brooklyn College.
 He is currently on faculty at University of Maryland, College Park, where he leads the projection design track in the MFA Design program.
-He is a resident artist at Woolly Mammoth Theater Company in DC and has directed and/or designed at theaters across the U.S. and in Europe including designing for Big Art Group and their productions of The People (San Francisco CA), The Sleep (Berlin, Germany, and NYC), Cityrama (Torino, Italy), and SOS (NYC, Vienna Festival).
+He is a resident artist at Woolly Mammoth Theater Company in DC and has directed and/or designed at theaters across the U.S. and in Europe including designing for Big Art Group and their productions of The People (San Francisco CA), The Sleep (Berlin, Germany, and NYC), Cityrama (Torino, Italy), SOS (NYC, Vienna Festival).
 He has worked for The Builders Association (Jet Lag), Rob Roth (Screen Test) and UTC #61 (Hiroshima: Crucible of Light, Velvet Oratorio, Do Androids Dream of Electric Sheep), 3Legged Dog (Downtown Loop); Jared made his off-broadway debut at Manhattan Theater Club with his projection design in VIETGONE, written by Qui Nguyen and directed by May Adrales.
 Regionally, Jared has also worked at Arena Stage, Studio Theater, Theater J, Centerstage Baltimore, Olney Theater, Everyman Theater, Cleveland Playhouse, Milwaukee Rep, South Coast Rep, and The Wilma.
-Outside of theater, Mezzocchi has designed multimedia work for Design Week Milan (2013, Alcantara and Connect4Climate Showroom), The World Bank Atrium (2013, 2016, Connect4Climate Events), and will be launching an innovative multimedia design for the lobby space at Centerstage, Baltimore, where a combined 15 projectors will be used to map design and marketing to all of the exterior walls of each theater and lobby space.

-For more info on Jared, check out his FB Page
+For more info on Jared, check out his website